talhavawda/student-lab-sectioning/ifs-solver/Readme.md

     - For the 2020-Sem1-CAES-Wvl's Students.xlsx input file, I used the COUNTA() Excel function (with the cell range being the 10 courses for that row) to populate the numCourses column as the "CAES Tutorial Allocations 2020BC1 - WVC" given by the College did not have column specifying the number of modules (courses) the student is doing.
+        - The default Excel cell format is 'General' and if a cell is empty (in our case, the extra courses columns up till course10), then when reading into a Pandas' DataFrame, the value 'NaN' will be stored
+            - I will be using the numCourses value for that student to extract the courses that that student will be doing as it will be quicker than iterating through all 10 columns and checking if the cell value is non-empty/non-NaN